bennetmv25/calculator/README.md

 [![Build Status](https://dev.azure.com/bennetmv/mycalculatorproject/_apis/build/status/bennetmv25.calculator?branchName=master)](https://dev.azure.com/bennetmv/mycalculatorproject/_build/latest?definitionId=3&branchName=master)

-The project contains a simple node.js application that exposes REST APIs to perform arithmetic on integers, and provides a test suite with mocha and chai.
+The project contains a simple node.js application that exposes REST APIs to perform arithmetic on integers, and provides a test suite with mochaa and chai.
 The `mocha-junit-reporters` package is included to provide XML output that can be presented in a continuous integration tool like [Azure DevOps](https://azure.com/devops).